 The Company sells gift cards which do not have an expiration date, and it does not deduct dormancy fees from outstanding gift card balances.
 The Company recognizes revenue from gift cards when: (i) the gift card is redeemed by the customer; or (ii) the likelihood of the gift card being redeemed by the customer is remote (gift card breakage), and the Company determines that there is not a legal obligation to remit the unredeemed gift card balance to the relevant jurisdiction.
 The determination of the gift card breakage rate is based upon the Company's specific historical redemption patterns.
-The Company recognizes gift card breakage by applying its estimate of the rate of gift card breakage over the period of estimated performance (currently 24 months).
-The Company completed initial analysis of unredeemed gift card liabilities for gift cards sold in third party locations during the first quarter of 2011 and recognized \$0.4 million into revenue as an initial adjustment.
-No adjustments were recorded during fiscal years 2013 and 2012.
-For the fiscal years ended 2013, 2012 and 2011, the Company recognized \$2.1 million, \$1.5 million and \$1.7 million (inclusive of the initial adjustments) into revenue related to unredeemed gift card breakage.
+The Company recognizes gift card breakage by applying its estimate of the rate of gift card breakage over the period of estimated redemption.
+For the fiscal years ended 2014, 2013, and 2012, the Company recognized \$2.3 million, \$2.1 million and \$1.5 million in revenue related to unredeemed gift card breakage.
 Gift card breakage is included in other revenue in the consolidated statements of operations.
-Unearned gift card revenue at the end of fiscal years 2013 and 2012 was \$29.8 million and \$23.6 million.
+Unearned gift card revenue at the end of fiscal years 2014 and 2013 was \$36.9 million and \$29.8 million.

 The Company typically grants franchise rights to franchisees for a term of 20 years, with the right to extend the term for an additional ten years if various conditions are satisfied by the franchisee.
-The Company provides management expertise, training, pre-opening assistance and restaurant operating assistance in exchange for area development fees, franchise fees, license fees and royalties of 3% to 4% of the franchised adjusted gross restaurant sales.
+The Company provides management expertise, training, pre-opening assistance, and restaurant operating assistance in exchange for area development fees, franchise fees, license fees, and royalties of 3% to 4% of the franchised adjusted gross restaurant sales.
 The Company recognizes area development fees and franchise fees as income when the Company has performed all material obligations and initial services, which generally occurs upon the opening of the new restaurant.
 Until earned, these fees are accounted for as an accrued liability.
 Area development fees are recognized proportionately with the opening of each new restaurant.
 Royalties are accrued as earned and are calculated each period based on the franchisee's reported adjusted sales.

 The Company accounts for its Red Robin RoyaltyTM loyalty program using a deferred revenue approach in accordance with United States Generally Accepted Accounting Principles ("U.S. GAAP") related to loyalty programs.
 Red Robin RoyaltyTM deferred revenue primarily relates to a program in which registered members earn an award for a free entrée for every nine entrées purchased.
 We recognize the current sale of an entrée and defer a portion of the revenue to reflect partial pre-payment for the future entrée the member is entitled to receive.
 We estimate the future value of the award based on the historical average value of redemptions.
 We also estimate what portion of registered members are not likely to reach the ninth purchase based on historical activity and recognize the deferred revenue related to those purchases.
-We recognize the deferred revenue in Restaurant Revenue on earned rewards when redeemed or upon expiration, which is 60 days after the award is earned.
+We recognize the deferred revenue in Restaurant revenue on earned rewards when redeemed or upon expiration, which is 60 days after the award is earned.
 We compare the estimate of the value of future awards to historical redemptions to evaluate the reasonableness of the deferred amount.
-Deferred loyalty revenue, which was included in Unearned revenue in the accompanying consolidated balance sheets, was \$5.9 million and \$4.6 million at December 29, 2013 and December 30, 2012.
+Deferred loyalty revenue, which was included in Unearned revenue in the accompanying consolidated balance sheets, was \$8.1 million and \$5.9 million at December 28, 2014 and December 29, 2013.